Best Pool Cleaners 2020: Top Picks For Every Pool + Buying Guide

 - You don’t want to buy a $1,000 robotic pool cleaner.

-- You mostly struggle with medium and large size debris.
+- You mostly struggle with medium and tree/large debris.

-- You want your pool filter to last longer.
+- You want your pool filter to last a long time.

 Use a robotic pool cleaner if:

-- You want something that will easily handle all kinds of debris.
+- You want something that will clean all kinds of debris.

-- You want a cleaner that will clean even when you are not home.
+- You want to clean while you are not home.

 - You have a non-standard or freeform pool shape.